Automating JPEG optimization with jpegoptim in your projects

 Introduction to jpegoptim and its benefits

 When building web applications, image size significantly impacts page load times and user experience. jpegoptim is a free, open-source utility designed to optimize JPEG files by reducing their size while maintaining visual quality.
-By automating image optimization with jpegoptim, you can streamline your workflow and ensure that your application delivers optimized images without manual intervention.
+Automating image optimization with jpegoptim streamlines your workflow and ensures that your application delivers optimized images without manual intervention.

 Installing and setting up jpegoptim